vatsalmpatel/seen-finance-data-engg-challenge/README.md

 - My approach here was to first create a look-up table, as we already know that this is the path that users should follow, we can make this a separate look-up table.
 Query to create a look-up table is as follows, and you need to run this first, because it is going to be used in the final query:

+## Final Solution for Q4 is the below block, run the create table query first and then run the SQL block after the explanation to get the final result
 ```SQL
 CREATE TABLE IF NOT EXISTS user_path (
 	 path_number NUMBER,